 Treatment Inflammatory Breast Cancer

-Treatment for inflammatory breast cancer is generally a combination of surgery, radiation, chemotherapy, and other forms of systemic therapy.
+The treatment plan for Inflammatory Breast Cancer (IBC) is generally a combination of surgery, radiation, chemotherapy, and other forms of systemic therapy.
 Surgery is typically recommended to remove the cancerous tissue in the breast and possibly in surrounding nearby lymph vessels or nearby lymph nodes.

 Coping With The Diagnosis After Treatment